Monuments & statues in Tornio

 Aino amongst the fishes

-The Aino statue of the Sibelius park is a belated representative of classic handicraft style.
+The Aino statue of the Aino park is a belated representative of classic handicraft style.
 The statue was presented to the city of Tornio by the Kalevan Women of Tornio registered association.
-The park with the statue is located at the center of the city.
-The statue was designed by Nina Sailo, and it was unveiled to the public in 1959.
+The bronze statue by Nina Sailo (1906–1988) was unveiled 19.7.1959.
+Aino park is located in the center of the city.

 The French Geodesic Mission Memorial